Custom report templates v10.5

 Importing and exporting reports

-Exporting report templates To backup or share your report configurations:
+Exporting report templates To back up or share your report configurations:

 • Navigate to Management > Reports > Manage Report Templates.